-18/07/2013 i.e. date of sale of first clean energy product under the proposed VPA.
-(Installation certificate for the first CEP in this VPA is provided)
+21/06/2019 i.e. date of sale of first clean energy product (Water purification system or solar product under the proposed VPA.
+(Installation certificate for the first CEP in this VPA will be provided to the verifier at the time of verification))